-Inguinal Hernia Surgery in Brownsville, TX
+Inguinal Hernia Treatment in Brownsville, TX

 An inguinal hernia occurs when the contents of the abdomen protrude through a weak spot in the lower abdominal wall, otherwise known as the groin region.
 This condition is classified into two types: indirect and direct.
 Indirect inguinal hernias occur from a natural defect in the abdominal wall, usually present from birth.
 Direct inguinal hernias typically develop in adult males whose abdominal wall weakens over time.